Not A Retinol Fan? This Dermalogica Retinol Serum Will Make You One!

 /dīˈnamik/ a force that stimulates change or progress within a system or process

-What is the Dermalogica Retinol all about?
+What is the Dynamic Skin Retinol Serum?

 What’s in it?